Lion's Mane Mushroom Benefits, Uses, Recipes and Side Effects - Dr. Axe

 • Due to the presence of unique polysaccharides and other nutrients, lion’s mane mushroom has a large number of health benefits.

-• The two most well-known benefits of consuming lion’s mane are the potential ability to prevent or protect the spread of neurodegenerative disease and cancer.
+• The two most well-known benefits of consuming lion’s mane are the potential ability to prevent or protect the spread of neurodegenerative diseases and cancer.

 • Lion’s mane mushroom may also help improve heart health, protect from inflammatory digestive issues, reduce inflammation, relieve oxidative stress, improve mental health, boost immunity and prevent diabetes.